 The Fraternity/Sorority Community is dedicated to building future leaders for our society by providing a wealth of leadership opportunities for its members.
 From social issues to academics, career preparation to community service, the leaders of tomorrow are gaining their leadership edge in their fraternal experiences today.
 Membership in a fraternal organization is one of the most outstanding means of discovering and refining your leadership potential.
 Within each chapter, members have the chance to assume a wide spectrum of leadership roles.
 These roles range from recruitment chair to academic chair, and treasurer to president.
 Within each chapter, there can range from five to twenty-five different leadership positions, all requiring different degrees of skill and investment.
 Opportunities to learn and practice leadership roles stretch beyond just your chapter involvement.
-There are also numerous positions for fraternal men and women in campus-wide areas such as one of the Greek councils, Student Government, and nearly every registered student organization on campus.
+There are also numerous positions for fraternal men and women in campus-wide areas such as one of the Greek councils, the Greek Programming Board, Order of Omega, Greek Week, Student Government, and nearly every registered student organization on campus.

 Academic achievement is the first and foremost reason you will attend college and should remain your priority.
 Scholastic success is also central to the mission of all fraternities and sororities.
 Each organization places strong emphasis on creating an atmosphere conducive to academic performance, as well as challenging each individual to live up to his own academic potential.
 Fraternities implement various programs designed to assist members with their academic pursuits including tutoring, advice with course scheduling, test and note files, quiet study hours, and incentives for good grades.
 Most organizations also provide some sort of financial scholarships, often supported by their national organizations and local alumni groups, recognizing outstanding academic performance.